RudolphLamp/COS221PA5/README.md

 ## Installation

 Installations and requirements
-To run the project, you need to have a web browser installed as it use phpMyAdmin on wheatly as well as the web app is ran on wheatly, a registered username and password is required to accsess the web app.
+To run the project, you need to have a web browser installed as it uses phpMyAdmin on Wheatly and the web app is also run on Wheatly.
+A registered username and password is required to accsess the web app.

 If you want to run it locally a few extra steps are required.
 You need to install XAMPP and change the file paths to use the files on your local machine in your specified XAMPP execution folder .